pragtical/plugins/plugins/profiler/README.md

 ![metrics](https://user-images.githubusercontent.com/1702572/202113736-ef8d550c-130e-4372-b66c-694ee5f4c5c0.png)

-You can send Lite XL developers the output of `profiler.log` so it can be more easily diagnosed what could be causing any issue.
+You can send Pragtical developers the output of `profiler.log` so it can be more easily diagnosed what could be causing any issue.

 [wikipedia]: https://en.wikipedia.org/wiki/Profiling_(computer_programming)